radzio/RoboBindingDemo/README.md

 An android app to showcase the usage of <a href="https://github.com/RoboBindin/">RoboBinding</a> framework.

-You will find example code for Activity, Fragment, ListView, custom bindings.
+You will find example code for Activity, Fragment, ListView, custom bindings and attributes.

 This demo was created for my talk at <a href="http://droidcon.pl">Droidcon Kraków</a> 2014.